 Alaina has been invited to perform at the National Flute Association (NFA) convention as a competition winner and ensemble member.
 She is a former flutist of the group, Calliope, based out of Cape Girardeau, Missouri.
 As a member of the flute ensemble, she performed works by composer, Robert Fruehwald, at the NFA conventions in Chicago and Washington D.C.
 While in Chicago, Alaina was also a winner of the Marcel Moyse Society Essay Competition, where she presented her writing on Marcel Moyse’s “24 Petite Etudes” and performed in a masterclass for Juilliard professor, Carol Wincenc.

 Currently, Alaina is pursuing a Doctor of Musical Arts degree in Flute Performance at the University of North Texas where she serves as a Teaching Fellow.
 She received her Master of Music degree from Bowling Green State University where she was a Graduate Teaching Assistant in flute, and a Bachelor of Music degree with a minor in Anthropology from Southern Illinois University Edwardsville.
-Alaina’s teachers include Terri Sundberg, Elizabeth McNutt, Conor Nelson, Shelly Monier, and Kristi Hammiel.
+Alaina’s teachers include Terri Sundberg, James Scott, Elizabeth McNutt, Conor Nelson, Shelly Monier, and Kristi Hammiel.